John Holmes (actor): Early life

-Mary changed John's surname from Estes to Holmes when he was a child.
-In 1986, when Holmes applied for a passport for the first time prior to a trip to Italy, his mother reportedly provided him with the handwritten copy of his original birth certificate, which led Holmes to learn that his biological father was Carl Estes.

 Holmes' mother was said to be a devout Southern Baptist and with her children regularly attended church in Millport, Ohio.
 By contrast, his stepfather Edgar was an alcoholic who would come home inebriated, stumble about the house and even vomit on the children.
 As a child, Holmes enjoyed a reprieve from his turbulent home life when he visited his maternal grandparents, John W. and Bessie (née Gillenwater) Barton.
-Mary divorced Edgar when Holmes was a toddler and moved with her children to Columbus, where they lived in a low-income housing project with a friend of Mary's and her own two children.
-The two women worked as clerks and waitresses in order to support their children.

-When Holmes was aged 7, his mother married Harold Bowman on December 31, 1951.
+On December 31, 1951, when Holmes was aged 7, his mother married Harold Bowman.
 Shortly afterward, Holmes and his family moved to the small town of Pataskala, Ohio, about seventeen miles east of Columbus.
 Holmes recalled that Bowman was a good father until his younger half-brother David was born, at which point Bowman reportedly lost interest in his stepchildren and began neglecting them.

-Holmes left home at age 15 and enlisted in the United States Army, with his mother's written permission.
+In 1960, Holmes left home at age 15 and enlisted in the United States Army, with his mother's written permission.
 He spent most of the three years of his military service in West Germany in the Signal Corps.
 Upon his honorable discharge in 1963, Holmes moved to Los Angeles, California, where he worked in a variety of jobs, including selling goods door-to-door and tending the vats at a Coffee Nips factory.
 During his stint as an ambulance driver, Holmes met a nurse named Sharon Gebenini in December 1964.
 They married on August 21, 1965, in Fort Ord, California, after Holmes turned 21.

-In April 1965, Holmes found work as a forklift driver at a meatpacking warehouse in nearby Cudahy.
-However, repeated exposure to the freezing air in the large walk-in freezer after being outside inhaling the desert-hot air caused him severe health problems, leading to a pneumothorax of his right lung on three occasions during the two years he worked there.
-Sharon also had health problems, as during the first seventeen months of her marriage to Holmes, she miscarried three separate times.
+In April 1965, Holmes found work as a forklift operator at a meatpacking warehouse in Cudahy.
+However, repeated exposure to the freezing air in the large walk-in freezer after being outside inhaling the desert-hot air caused him severe health problems, leading to a collapsed lung on three separate occasions during the two years he worked there.
+Sharon also had health problems, as during the first seventeen months of her marriage to Holmes she miscarried three times.